Security for agents that take action

 Runtime authorization

 Declarative policies enforce authorization at the tool-call boundary.
-Every action is intercepted and evaluated.
-Sensitive actions route to human approval.
-All decisions are logged.
+Governed calls are evaluated before execution.
+Review-required actions route to human approval.
+Governed decisions are logged.
 This is where Veto operates.

 Continuous governance